campusjam/campusjam.github.io/index.md

 ![](images/network_graph.PNG)

-## Milestone 2: Data model development
+## Milestone 2: UH CAS and Page Functionality

 This milestone started April 14.
 2017 and is ongoing.